Responsible value chain

 Knowing our third parties

 Our Supplier Code of Conduct sets out our expectations of suppliers and their subsidiaries and subcontractors with respect to key issues, including human rights.
 It also makes clear that we may choose not to work with suppliers who do not meet our expectations.

 Our Know your Third Party procedure clearly articulates the due-diligence requirements for all types of third parties.
 It helps identify the potential risks of engaging, renewing or extending a relationship with a third party, whether these risks relate to potential human rights issues such as modern slavery, bribery and corruption, money laundering, fraud and other financial crimes, trade sanctions or denied party transactions.
 We perform system-based monitoring on relevant suppliers centrally and where applicable, we keep a close eye on enforcement actions, sanctions-related alerts and significant changes in counterparty data.

 We also look for ways to proactively speak with our suppliers and customers about sustainability issues.
-One of the ways we do this is by participating in whole of value chain initiatives – like the ASI.
+One of the ways we do this is by participating in whole of value chain initiatives – like the ASI, or the First Movers Coalition, a global initiative we joined in 2022 to help commercialise zero-carbon technologies.
 We also support beneficial ownership disclosure and strive to provide ownership information relating to our joint ventures in line with the Extractive Industries Transparency Initiative Standard and expectations.

 Leading all facets of the diamond industry